 Believe it or not, lying in the early years is a normal part of childhood development involving independence, emotional regulation and putting things into perspective.
 So its not all bad!
 Find out more about pre-schoolers reasons for lying, dealing with lies, setting an example and continued lying.

-Many things can cause your toddler or pre-schooler to become mad and start to scream and shout.
-However its important as parents and caregivers to teach young children how to handle their anger so that it doesnt become self-destructive.
+Many things can cause young kids to become mad and start to scream and shout.
+However its important as parents and caregivers to teach toddlers and preschoolers how to manage their anger so that it doesnt become self-destructive.

 Does your child often interrupt you?
 When youre talking to someone else, on the phone or in the middle of something, it can be frustrating when your child constantly interrupts.
 Teaching them how to determine if something warrants an interruption and how to pay more attention to other people's needs as well as their own will help control the interruptions.